Thalgau

 Thalgau is a market town in the district of Salzburg-Umgebung in the state of Salzburg in Austria.

 Geography

 Thalgau lies 18 km east of the city of Salzburg.
 It is a central spot in the eastern Flachgau.

+Economy

+A Sony CD-manufacturing plant operates in Thalgau since 1987.
+In 2016, Lechner Racing opened its new headquarters in Thalgau.
+Red Bull operates a Red Bull Athlete Performance Center in Thalgau.